>

 Bombed Hamburg

-Hamburg after the Allied air raids.
+Hamburg after the Allied bombing raids.

 TurnPrevPage TurnNextPage